About the Alliance

 The National Alliance for Radiation Readiness (NARR) is a coalition of public health, healthcare, and emergency management organizations.
 These organizations represent practitioners in the field of radiation readiness including state and local public health practitioners; elected officials at the state and local level; and first responder and first receiver groups.
 Representatives of federal agencies participate as liaison members.

-NARR serves as the collective “voice of health” in radiological preparedness by:
+NARR serves as the collective “voice of health” in radiological preparedness through:

-- Convening partners to raise awareness of and resolve radiological emergency issues
+Convening of partners to raise awareness of and resolve radiological emergency issues

 What We Do